Move over Vitamin C, Zinc, Elderberry, Oregano & other popular remedies, there’s a new sheriff in town for immune support.

 In the early 2000’s Dr. Weil was taking caller questions on “Larry King Live” - a listener asked if he had any remedy recommendations for the Herpes virus - specifically Herpes simplex which is responsible for genital sores, but also for everyday cold sores or fever blisters.

-Dr. Weil mentioned that there was this unique supplement derived from coconut oil called monolaurin - specifically Lauricidin - & that it was wonderful for suppressing the viral outbreaks.
-He still describes Lauricidin as a preferred remedy for Herpes infections on his website today.
+Dr. Weil mentioned that there was this unique supplement derived from coconut oil called monolaurin & that it was wonderful for suppressing the viral outbreaks.
+He still describes monolaurin as a preferred remedy for Herpes infections on his website today.

-So while many have learned about Lauricidin through Dr. Weil's influence - a benefit for herpes viruses like HSV1 and HSV-2 is still just scratching the surface of monolaurin's antimicrobial potential.
+So while many have learned about monolaurin through Dr. Weil's influence - a benefit for herpes viruses like HSV1 and HSV-2 is still just scratching the surface of monolaurin's antimicrobial potential.

 The mechanism of anti-viral action is a disruption of the viral envelope or lipid capsule that surrounds the virus.
 Viruses use this envelope to help them “roll” into cells - which is important for replicating and “activating” the virus.